MobleyLab/benchmarksets/README.md

 A list of authors is provided below.

+### Citing this work

+To cite this work, please cite both:
+- The latest eScholarship version (archiving point releases of this repo) at [`https://escholarship.org/uc/item/9p37m6bq`](https://escholarship.org/uc/item/9p37m6bq), with the authors currently listed there and the title "Predicting binding free energies: Frontiers and benchmarks (a perpetual review)"
+- Our Annual Review in Biophysics work ([DOI](https://doi.org/10.1146/annurev-biophys-070816-033654))

 ## The vision

 The field vitally needs benchmark sets to test and advance free energy calculations, as we detail in our paper.
 Currently, there are no such standard benchmark systems.
 And when good test systems are found, the relevant data tends to be published but then forgotten, and never becomes widely available.
 Here, we want the community to be involved in selecting benchmark systems, highlighting their key challenges, and making the data and results readily available to drive new science.

 To make this happen, we need community input.
 Please bring new, relevant work to our attention, including experimental or modeling work on the benchmark systems currently available here, or new work on systems that might make good candidate benchmark systems for the future.
 And please help us create consensus around a modest set of benchmark systems which can be used to drive forward progress in the field.